-The Finnish pilot consists of only a single iFLEX Assistant (iFA) that is responsible for a whole apartment building.
+The apartment building iFA is responsible for managing energy and flexibility for the whole apartment building.
 Please refer to the HLUC-3: Manage flexibility at building community level, documented in D2.1 [1] for further details on the use case.
 This use case covers an important consumer sector in Finland, because roughly 40% of people1 live in an apartment building and it is typical that the majority of the energy costs in an apartment building (e.g., heating, warm water, sauna) are shared by the housing cooperative.